 - Patient starts fasting at midnight.
 Study is scheduled for the next morning.

-- The patient drinks 1-2 cups of the enteric contrast (barium or water-soluble), and a single contrast upper GI is performed.
+- First, a single contrast upper GI is performed.

 - After this, the patient drinks an additional 1-2 cups and waits outside the fluoroscopy suite.